sovrynn/ecdo/6-LITERATURE-MEDIA/corliss/README.md

 Has written a number of excellent books covering all kinds of scientific anomalies.
 Lot of it very likely relevant to the ECDO.

+Carolina bays and strange planet have a lot of ECDO related stuff.

 ```
 'Ancient Infrastructure_ Remarkable Roads, Mines, Walls.txt',
 'Ancient structures_ remarkable pyramids, forts, towers.txt',